Skip to content

 SpeciesM. melodia

-Also Featured In: Brown Tennessee BirdsCommon Winter Birds of New Brunswick
+Also Featured In Brown Tennessee BirdsCommon Winter Birds of New Brunswick

 25. Pine Warbler

-Its distinguishing features include two white wing bars, dark legs, thin pointed bills and yellowish ‘spectacles’ around its eyes.
+Its distinguishing features include two white wing bars, dark legs, thin pointed bills, and yellowish ‘spectacles’ around its eyes.

-These birds can be found near pine forests throughout North America during summer months before migrating to warmer climates for winter.
+These birds can be found near pine forests throughout North America during the summer months before migrating to warmer climates for winter.

-All in all, these tiny songbirds provide us with much beauty through their unique plumage patterns whilst serving important roles within their ecosystems.Scientific classification:
+These tiny songbirds provide us with beauty through their unique plumage patterns while serving essential roles within their ecosystems.

 KingdomAnimalia